ProjectEDUGAME/SE-2021-22-group-21/README.md

 ### 2. Contribution

-Data structure of JSON file was created by Sofie and Hash.
+Data structure of JSON file was created by Sofie.

+For testing
+Admin: Hi
+User Login: 105